-As things get festive and busy, often yoga during the Holidays is the first thing to drop off the list of priorities.
-For sure, there are a lot meetings to cram in and projects to finish before the New Year, however, it’s the season of colder temperatures, less sunlight and emotional ups and downs.
-Our immunity and nervous system is fragile and it’s easy to feel overwhelmed.
+As life gets festive and busy, often yoga during the Holidays is the first thing we drop.
+For sure, there are lots of meetings to cram in and projects to finish before the New Year.
+However, it’s the season of colder temperatures, less sunlight and emotional ups and downs.
+Our immunity and nervous systems are fragile and it’s easy to feel overwhelmed.
 So…

-Here are five reasons to do maintain your yoga practice this season:
+Here are five reasons to do maintain your yoga during the Holidays:

 1. SLOW DOWN –

 Whether you actively participate or not, the whole city is caught up in hustle and bustle mode.
 Yoga offers you the chance to pause, gain perspective and return to the present moment.
 It also activates your parasympathetic nervous system responsible for calming the mind and relieving stress symptoms like insomnia, indigestion and aches and pains.
 Meditation, slow flows and restorative yoga is ideal.

 2. BOOST HAPPY HORMONES –

 Yoga and exercise stimulate the release of serotonin, the hormone responsible for feelings of happiness.
 Continuing yoga during the Holidays helps offset ‘seasonal depression.’
 (UV light promotes serotonin activity, so when there is less sunlight, there is less serotonin naturally available.)
 Vinyasa or ashtanga practices at a moderate pace are recommended.

 The longer your ‘To Do’ list, the more agitated our nervous system.
 This is especially true when we multi-task to maximize time.
 This keeps us on perpetual ‘go go go’ mode.
 As result, cortisol (stress hormone) levels are high and most of our energy is in our head.
 Yoga provides the opportunity to connect, stabilize and ground ourselves.
 Standing poses are great for this.